Leluwy/Multivariate-time-series-classification/README.md

 # Multivariate Time-Series Classification with Shape-Based Interpretability

-## Overview
-This project focuses on multivariate time-series classification while providing shape-based interpretability.
-Below is an overview of the various functions and scripts used in this project.

-## Project Structure
-The repository contains the following files:

 ### 1. **`samples_analyze.py`**
 This file is responsible for creating visualizations to analyze multivariate data.
 Key functionalities include:
 - Plotting the original multivariate input samples.